tytydraco/yessleep/out/Ive_always_been_a_practical_man_One_day_it_almost_killed_me.md

 “It’s fine,” I said.
 “Don’t say you’re sorry.
 If anything, I should be apologizing for making you think I’d be upset.”
 I motioned over to a poster that had been hanging on my wall for a few decades, an old black and white photo of William Carlos Williams with a quote beneath that read, *“It is difficult to get the news from poems yet men die miserably every day for lack of what is found there.”*

 He nodded like he understood.
 The thing with the quote was that it couldn’t *really* sink in until you’d lived a bit.
 Twenty years just wasn’t long enough to see the way life grinds your friends to dust.
-Sure, Alex had experienced the sharp pains of a few sudden losses, but he didn’t know–couldn’t truly know–the truth of entropy yet, or the desperation of decades slowly watching your soul leak out.
+Sure, Alex had experienced the sharp pains of a few sudden losses, but he didn’t know the truth of entropy yet, the desperation of decades, slowly watching your soul leak out.

 “I’m going to tell you a story now,” I said.
 “It’s a true story.
 You can believe it or not.
 That’s up to you.”